 Budský batted .316/.471/.518 for Draci Brno in 2005.
 He was 2-1 with 2 saves and a 1.42 ERA.
 He tied for third in the Extraliga in home runs (3), tied for 5th in total bases (59), was 8th in slugging, tied for the lead in walks drawn (30), was 10th in OBP, 2nd in RBI (41), 10th in runs (30) and 4th in ERA.

+He was 1-0 with a 2.08 ERA for the Czechs in the 2005 European Championship, beating France; he only had one at-bat.
 In the 2005 Baseball World Cup, the first Baseball World Cup the Czech team ever played in, the veteran allowed 17 hits in 9 1/3 innings on the mound, going 0-2 with a 6.75 ERA that was better than the team average of 10.24.
 He hit .250/.357/.333 for one of the better Czech OPSes; the team average was 461.

 Pavel led Draci Brno to their 12th straight Extraliga title in 2006.
 He hit .368/.457/.632; on the mound, he was 0-1 with 8 saves and a 0.33 ERA.
 He was among the league leaders in hits (42, tied for third), average (5th), homers (6, leading the loop), total bases (72, 2nd), slugging (2nd), walks (21, 5th), OBP (5th), RBI (35, 10 more than anyone else), steals (8, tied for 9th), runs (38, leading the league), saves (leading the way) and ERA (number one there as well).